John Stuart Mill: Biography

 Between the years 1865 and 1868 Mill served as Lord Rector of the University of St Andrews.
-At his inaugural address, delivered to the University on 1 February 1867, he made the now-famous (but often wrongly attributed) remark that "Bad men need nothing more to compass their ends, than that good men should look on and do nothing".
+At his inaugural address, delivered to the university on 1 February 1867, he made the now-famous (but often wrongly attributed) remark that "Bad men need nothing more to compass their ends, than that good men should look on and do nothing."
 That Mill included that sentence in the address is a matter of historical record, but it by no means follows that it expressed a wholly original insight.
 During the same period, 1865–68, he was also a Member of Parliament (MP) for City of Westminster.
 He was sitting for the Liberal Party.
 During his time as an MP, Mill advocated easing the burdens on Ireland.
 In 1866, he became the first person in the history of Parliament to call for women to be given the right to vote, vigorously defending this position in subsequent debate.
 He also became a strong advocate of such social reforms as labour unions and farm cooperatives.
 In Considerations on Representative Government, he called for various reforms of Parliament and voting, especially proportional representation, the single transferable vote, and the extension of suffrage.
 In April 1868, he favoured in a Commons debate the retention of capital punishment for such crimes as aggravated murder; he termed its abolition "an effeminacy in the general mind of the country".
+(It is said in 1868, when his first term ended, no party would nominate him due to his independent spirit.)

-He was elected as a member to the American Philosophical Society in 1867.
+He was elected to membership of the American Philosophical Society in 1867.

 He was godfather to the philosopher Bertrand Russell.

 In his views on religion, Mill was an agnostic and a sceptic.

+Like other philosophers of his time, Mill was interested in botany.
+It is believed that approximately 1,000 of his specimens are held by the Museum Requien in Avignon, France, and Mill's stepdaughter, Helen Taylor, donated specimens to the Kew Herbarium after his death.
+In the southern hemisphere, there are also specimens at the National Herbarium of Victoria, Royal Botanic Gardens Victoria, Australia.

-Mill died in 1873, thirteen days before his 67th birthday, of erysipelas in Avignon, France, where his body was buried alongside his wife's.
+Mill died on 7 May 1873, at the age of 66, of erysipelas in Avignon, where his body was buried alongside his wife's.
+He bequeathed his estate to his step-daughter, Helen Taylor, and designated her his literary executor.

 Works and theories

+Achieving happiness

+Mill believed that for the majority of people (those with but a moderate degree of sensibility and of capacity for enjoyment) happiness is best achieved en passant, rather than striving for it directly.
+This meant no self-consciousness, scrutiny, self-interrogation, dwelling on, thinking about, imagining or questioning on one's happiness.
+Then, if otherwise fortunately circumstanced, one would "inhale happiness with the air you breathe."